cogment/cogment-doc/docs/reference/python.md

 `stored`: _bool_ - Whether the model is stored, as opposed to just being published (and therefore transient).

 `properties`: _dict{str:str}_ - Custom information associated with the iteration.

+## class LatestModel

+Class making the latest model iteration, from the Model Registry, available on-demand.

+`name`: _str_ - The name of the model.

+### `async get(self)`

+Method to return the latest iteration that has been downloaded in the background.
+This method may wait for the first iteration to be available.
+Once an iteration is available, this method will not be blocking.

+Subsequent calls to this method may return different results according to the availability of new data.

+Parameters: None

+Return: _tuple(data, ModelIterationInfo instance)_ - The data can either be a `bytes` string or a user object depending on `is_deserialized()`.
+The second tuple item is a `ModelIterationInfo` instance containing the information of the iteration represented by the data.

+### `is_deserialized(self)`

+Method to check if the model iteration is deserialized automatically.

+Parameters: None

+Return: _bool_ - True if the model is deserialized automatically in the background, in which case the data (returned by `get`) is a user object.
+This user object is derived by calling `deserialize_func` (parameter of `ModelRegistry.track_latest_model`) with the raw bytes from the Model Registry.
+False if the data (returned by `get`) is the raw bytes retrieved from the Model Registry.

+### `is_available(self)`

+Method to check if an iteration is available.

+Parameters: None

+Returns: _bool_ - True if an iteration is available, an thus `get` will not block.
+False otherwise.

+### `async wait_for_available(self)`

+Method to wait for an iteration to be available.

+Parameters: None

+Returns: None

 ## class cogment.DatastoreFields(enum.Enum)